dafer45/TBTK/doc/Tutorials.md

 	make
 ```

-## Run the executable
+## Execute the application
-The program can now be run by typing
+The application can now be executed by typing
 ```bash
 	./build/Application
 ```